learnbyexample/cli-computing/cli_computing.md

 2|5|7
 3||8

-# note that the space between -d and empty string is necessary here
+# note that the space between -d and the empty string is necessary here
 $ paste -d '' <(seq 3) <(seq 6 8)
 16
 27